-As well as avoiding interactions with other drugs, the quality of CBD is crucial.
+In addition to avoiding interactions with other drugs, ensuring you verify the quality of your CBD is crucial.
 Ask yourself the following questions:

-- How does it extract the CBD?
+How does it extract the CBD?
 Does it use solvents or supercritical CO2 extraction?
-Use of clean alcohol as a solvent is acceptable but do not consider using CBD extracted using butane.
+Use of clean alcohol as a solvent is acceptable, but avoid CBD extracted using butane.

 Final Thoughts on CBD and the Liver